-If you’re ready to go green with your next lease car, chances are you’ll have a few questions about which electric car is best for you?
-To help make choosing your new electric vehicle easier, Nationwide Vehicle Contracts has put together a list of the top 10 electric cars to lease in 2019 based on their range, practicality, use of technology and style.
+If you’re thinking of going green with your next lease car, chances are you’ll have a few questions about which electric car is best for you?
+To help make choosing your new electric vehicle easier, Nationwide Vehicle Contracts has put together a list of the top 10 electric cars to lease in 2021 based on range, practicality, use of technology and style.

 The electric vehicles featured in this article:

-Offering the same technology behind the Model S but for a cheaper price, the Tesla Model 3 is a game charger in the EV market.
-Designed with dual motors, the Model 3 will ensure you'll always get to where you need to be, the second motor kicking in when required to ensure your journey is as smooth and hassle free as possible.
+First on the list is the Tesla Model 3, a game charger in the EV market.
+Designed with dual motors, the Model 3 will ensure you'll always get to where you need to be.
+The Tesla’s second motor kicks in when required to ensure your journey is as smooth and hassle free as possible.
 The all-wheel drive automatically controls traction and torque, so you can drive in all-weather conditions.
-The Model 3 can also recharge 170-miles in just 30-minutes at any Supercharger location.
+The Model 3 can also recharge 172-miles in just 15-minutes at any Supercharger location.

-A list of the best electric cars on the market wouldn't be complete without the Nissan LEAF, after all it was Europe’s top-selling electric vehicle in 2018.
+A list of the best electric cars on the market wouldn't be complete without the Nissan LEAF, which was the world's all-time top-selling plug-in electric car up until 2019.
 The Nissan Leaf E+ impressive 239-mile range is assisted by the different driving modes Nissan has developed to help preserve your electric range, as well as their innovative e-pedal, designed to be an all-in-one pedal, allowing you to accelerate, brake and come to a complete stop.

 Driving the LEAF is a complete joy thanks to its smooth handling and floor-mounted battery pack with its low centre of gravity.
-To make charging that little bit easier, all LEAFs come with the cable you need to plug your car into your closest domestic socket, so you can top up overnight or while you’re at work.
+Constant development and improvements have also seen improvements to the LEAF's range.
+Initially, the Nissan could only manage 73 miles on a full charge, but thanks to several minor improvements but mainly to using a larger battery pack, top-of-the-range 217hp Leaf E+ can now travel an electrifying 239-mile range.
 There’s an abundance of safety technology – from intelligent emergency braking and cruise control to lane intervention and blind spot warning.
 To make manoeuvring in and out of parking spaces stress free, the LEAF has a rear-view camera.
 If technology is important to you, you’ll be pleased to know the LEAF has Nissan Intelligent Mobility and an 8-inch multi-touch display infotainment system.